steveliles/draft-js-conversion-test/README.md

 ## Task 1

-Draft.js is a large javascript library.
+Draft.js is a large javascript library, and can be slow to download and slow to render if there are many formatted components.
 For performance reasons we must _completely avoid using it_ when displaying content for users to read.
-Luckily it can export its content to a JSON format which we can then render directly as simple HTML.
+Luckily it can export its content to a JSON format which can be used to render the content without using Draft.js.

 Exporting the content from the screenshot above produces JSON that looks like this: